kanisterio/kanister/docs/tutorials/tutorial_with_repositoryserver.rst

     --secret-access-key=<SECRET_ACCESS_KEY>

-To learn more about how to create repository and gain further insight into the Kopia repository refer to `Kopia documentation <https://kopia.io/docs/reference/command-line/>`_
+To learn more about how to create repository and gain further insight into the Kopia repository refer to `Kopia documentation <https://kopia.io/docs/reference/command-line/>`_.

 Creating Secrets
 ----------------

-To learn about the secrets that need to be created for the repository server, Please refer to :ref:`architecture` section
+To learn about the secrets that need to be created for the repository server, Please refer to :ref:`architecture` section.

 - ``Creating TLS secret``